 Here's How Much a Wedding Planner Actually Costs

-Yes, a wedding planner might seem like a big investment—but between their solid connections, budget control and creative solutions, you'll be happy you hired one.
-Net-net, your wedding planner will help you make the absolute most of your wedding budget, which is a pretty sound investment as far as we're concerned.
+Between their solid connections, budget control and creative solutions, you'll be happy you hired a wedding planner.
+And of course, your wedding planner will help you make the absolute most of your budget, which is a pretty sound investment if you ask us.